harilvfs/LettingGo/README.md

 ## Acknowledgments

-No one may truly care about your burdens, but it’s up to you to fight alone.
+No one may truly care about your existence, but it’s up to you to fight alone.
 Enjoy the journey, and make space for new adventures! 🌈